Klingenstein Teacher Award

 - Instill in students a desire to learn, take responsibility for their own education and achieve good academic results;

 - Inspire students' participation in good citizenship in its broader sense, as well as inside the classroom, in the school and as part of the greater community; and

 - Model the value of "we are crew, not passengers," in their classroom and school.

 - An invitation to attend the EL Education 2019 National Conference on October 17-19 in Atlanta, GA, with all expenses paid, to receive the award

 - An opportunity to present a Master Class at a future National Conference

 Who is eligible?

-All teachers whose schools are in active partnership with EL Education, whether a school design or literacy curriculum partnership.
+All teachers whose schools are in active partnership with EL Education, whether a network school or literacy curriculum partnership.

-The Klingenstein Teacher Award is made possible by Lee Klingenstein, EL Education’s Founding Board Chair.
+The Klingenstein Teacher Award is made possible by Lee Klingenstein, Founding Chair of the EL Education Board of Directors.